An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Joint two-parameter estimation for univariate Gau processes

 \chapter{Joint two-parameter estimation for univariate Gau\ss\ processes}

-\lb{ch5} The principles remain the same, but the entailing computations become considerably more complex quite quickly, when the {\bf posterior joint probability distribution} for two or more unknown parameters in a model-building project is to be estimated from background information and available empirical data.
-In fact, there are not many cases in which this goal can be achieved by means of closed-form analytical solutions after all.
-To provide a taste of the technical complexities involved in the model-building process in higher dimensions, we will outline in this chapter the derivation of the {\bf posterior joint probability distribution} and its associated {\bf posterior marginal probability distributions} in two dimensions for univariate continuous data originating from a Gau\ss\ process.
-In consequence, the discussion to follow proves a wee bit formula-(integration)-heavy, though this should not deter the favourably inclined reader from continuing the exciting journey through modern techniques of {\bf inductive statistical inference}.
+\lb{ch5} The principles remain the same, but the entailing computations become considerably more complex quite quickly, when the \textbf{posterior joint probability distribution} for two or more unknown \textbf{model parameters} in a model-building project is to be estimated from background information and available quantitative--empirical data.
+In fact, there are not many known cases in which this goal can be achieved by means of closed-form analytical solutions.
+To provide a taste of the technical complexities involved in the model-building process based on a higher-dimensional \textbf{parameter space}, we will outline in this chapter the derivation of the \textbf{posterior joint probability distribution} and its associated \textbf{posterior marginal probability distributions} in two dimensions for univariate continuous data originating from a \textbf{Gau\ss\ process}.
+In consequence, the discussion to follow proves a wee bit formula-(integration)-heavy, though this should not deter the favourably inclined reader from continuing the exciting journey through modern techniques of \textbf{inductive statistical inference}.